coverclock/coverclock/README.md

-equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, hack Android phone internals, develop protocol stacks for cellular base stations, wander around the floor of a supercomputer center at a national lab, sit tangled in cables and fibers on the floor of a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many successful executive presentations, and travel to Europe and Asia.
+equipment bays of business jets, spend his days working inside a SCIF, play with Iridium and Inmarsat communications satellites, hack Android phone internals, develop protocol stacks for cellular base stations, wander around the computer room of a supercomputer center at a national lab, sit tangled in cables and fibers on the floor of a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many successful executive presentations, and travel to Europe and Asia.